KostandinCaushi/LibSmoke/README.md

 * [AES](https://github.com/kokke/tiny-AES-c), in particular AES256_CTR, used to encrypt and decrypt pkts data;
 * SKNX (Securing KNX), used to exchange pkts between different devices and to generate a shared key.

+## Instructions to Use
+In this repo you can find the full paper of LibSmoke, "LibSmoke Documentation", and the "Project" folder.
+Inside it there is the "libsmoke" directory, download and add it to your project.

+The available API are shown underneath and in order to use them you need to :
+* ClientSmoke : `#include "libsmoke_client.h"`
+* ServerSmoke : `#include "libsmoke_server.h"`

+NB : in the repository is available also a `tests` directory, where inside can find `client_test` and `server_test`, that show how to use the library.

 ## Design & Implementation
-LibSmoke is divide in 2 parts : ClientSmoke and ServerSmoke.
+LibSmoke is divide in 2 parts : ServerSmoke and ClientSmoke.
 ### ServerSmoke
 It's main features are to instantiate socket connections and broadcast the received pkts from the clients.
 ```C